Mary Ainsworth - Created and Developed Attachment Assessment

 Wechsler Adult Intelligence Scale-Fourth Edition (WAIS-IV)

-Wechsler Intelligence Scale for Children - Fourth Edition (WISC-IV)
+Wechsler Intelligence Scale for Children - Fifth Edition (WISC-V)

 Wechsler Preschool and Primary Scale of Intelligence- Fourth Edition (WPPSI-IV)

 Bayley Scales of Infant and Toddler Development- Third Edition (Bayley-III)

 Wechsler Individual Achievement Test- Third Edition (WIAT-III)